What would happen if marketers stopped thinking like marketers?

 The best storytellers are your clients.
 When clients tell the stories of how you helped them solve a problem or achieve an aim, potential new customers can picture themselves experiencing the same transformation, too.

 Most people resist asking their clients for testimonials.
-I find it hard, too, but I keep reminding myself that clients are my best sales people.
+I find it hard, too, but I keep reminding myself that my students are my best sales people.

 Type of story #4.
 Tell (made-up) stories to teach

-Are you writing a blog to share your expertise and grow your business?
+Are you writing a blog or newsletter to share your expertise and grow your business?

-Stories on your blog help captivate potential customers, too.
+Stories help captivate potential customers, too.
 Stories make dry teaching more interesting, and perhaps more importantly, stories make your teaching stick as they help people remember what you’ve taught.

 Imagine you haven’t cycled for years, and you really don’t know much about bikes.